MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/budget-period-setup.md

 1. From the **General** category, select **Organizational Units**.
 1. Find and select the desired organizational unit to open the main page.
 1. Select the **Budget Period** tab.
 If there's no existing budget period in the grid, select **+ New Budget Period** to create one.
-1. Select Save & Close.
-You'll see a budget period line created in the grid.
+1. Select **Save & Close**.
+A budget period line is created in the grid.
 1. To view or modify the budget period details, double-click on the budget period line.
 1. Make any necessary updates, and select **Save** or **Save & Close** in the top ribbon bar.
 Depending on your configuration updates, the budget period detail line is extended or deleted and created again.